eu-digital-identity-wallet/eudi-lib-ios-openid4vci-swift/README.md

 OpenId4VCI specification defines several extension points to accommodate the differences across Credential formats.
 The current version of the library fully supports **ISO mDL** profile and gives some initial support for **IETF SD-JWT VC** profile.

 #### Proof Types
-OpenId4VCI specification (draft 12) defines two types of proofs that can be included in a credential issuance request, JWT proof type and CWT proof type.
-Current version of the library supports only JWT proof types
+OpenId4VCI specification (draft 14) defines proofs that can be included in a credential issuance request, JWT proof type in particular.
+The current version of the library supports JWT proof types.

 ## How to contribute